ahmadalasiri/InterviewPrep/interviews/Tyk/hr-interview-top10.md

 **2. Why are you interested in working at Tyk specifically?**

-A few things make Tyk stand out to me.
-First, the fully remote setup really fits how I like to work — I've been working remotely for a while and it's where I do my best work.
-Second, I looked at reviews on Glassdoor and was impressed — people describe Tyk as a great place to work, with a positive culture, and many of them stay for years.
-That says a lot about the environment and stability.
-Third, I really like that Tyk is open source — contributing to open-source projects has always been a personal goal.
-And finally, I can see Tyk as a place where I'd learn a lot from talented teammates, which is really important to me.
+There are several reasons why I'm very interested in Tyk.
+First, I'm looking for stability, and that's exactly what I found at Tyk.
+When I researched the company, I read reviews on Glassdoor where most people describe Tyk as a great place to work.
+I also checked many LinkedIn profiles of people at Tyk, and I noticed that most of them have been there for years, which says a lot about the stability and positive work environment at Tyk.
+Second, the fully remote setup aligns perfectly with how I like to work — almost all my previous experience, whether freelancing or full-time in companies, was remote, and it's where I do my best work.
+Third, I really like that Tyk is open source — contributing to open-source projects has always been a personal goal for me.
+Finally, I can see Tyk as a place where I'd learn a lot from talented teammates, which is really important to me.

 **3. What attracted you to this Mid-Level Full-Stack Engineer role?**